-sermonette: Fire Igniter Or Fire Extinguisher
+Fire Igniter or Fire Extinguisher

 Developing Godly Mindfulness

-Given 27-May-17; Sermon #1380s; 17 minutes
+Sermonette; #1380s; 17 minutes

 Bill Onisick, reflecting on the horrendous damage caused by forest fires in the Carolina mountains, draws some parallels to the spiritual forest fires currently raging in the greater Church of God.
 Most literal and spiritual fires are caused by human carelessness or arson rather than natural causes like lightning strikes.
 There is a triangular relationship (heat, oxygen, and fuel) which increases the size of a fire—rendering it out-of-control.
 Miles and miles of black charred ashes is all that remains of a once beautiful forest.
 Relationships throughout the greater church of God have been charred in the same way by loose lips and careless tongues described in James 3:2, setting on fire the course of nature by Hell.
 We have all been guilty of spiritual arson.
 If we do not control our tongues, we are on a path to destruction.
 Our prideful desire to correct others, even when we are technically right, does not please God.
 We need to listen far more than we speak, sparing our words.
 God gave us ears that remain open and mouths that close.
 As we count our 50 days to Pentecost, have we been a fire igniter or a fire extinguisher?
 A quickness to listen is a mark of humility, whereas a quickness to speak is a mark of pride.
 We should control our reactions to our thoughts, focusing our minds on the suffering Our Savior endured on our behalf.
 We need to continuously and diligently use the spiritual tool of meditation, bringing our thoughts into captivity of God's purpose for us, developing Godly mindfulness, which is our spiritual armor against pride.
 Godly mindfulness enables us to pause before we react, giving us precious time to think before we blurt out foolishness.
 Godly mindfulness enabled Jesus Christ and Stephen to forgive their adversaries while they were facing death.
 If we follow James admonition to maintain Godly mindfulness, we can prevent our mouths to flare u

 Daily Verse and Comment

-Sign up for the Berean: Daily Verse and Comment, and have Biblical truth delivered to your inbox.
+Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving each day.
+See what over 145,000 subscribers are already receiving.